Intense East Coast storm to unleash snow, strong winds through Saturday

 Temperatures are crashing behind an Arctic front, triggering the storm’s development, with frigid air now occupying the West.
-Denver hit minus-7 degrees Thursday morning, the city’s coldest temperature so late in the year since 1886 and the chilliest March temperature on record since 1960.
+Denver hit minus-7 degrees Thursday morning, the city’s lowest temperature so late in meteorological winter since 1886 and the chilliest March temperature on record since 1960.
 It dipped as low as minus-43 at Yellowstone National Park.

-Temperatures will climb into the 60s in the southerly winds ahead of the storm, setting the stage for strong to severe thunderstorms in Florida, southeast Georgia, the Carolinas and extreme southeast Virginia.
-A few tornadoes are probable before the storms clear the coastline Saturday midday.
+Temperatures will climb into the 60s in the southerly winds ahead of the storm, setting the stage for strong to severe thunderstorms in Florida, southeastern Georgia, the Carolinas and extreme southeastern Virginia.
+A few tornadoes are probable before the storms clear the coastline Saturday around midday.

-Behind the front, temperatures will crash with cold northwesterly winds filtering into the area.
+Behind the front, temperatures will crash, with cold northwesterly winds flowing into the area.
 That will flip rain to snow, delivering a garnish of white to grassy surfaces from the nation’s capital to Boston and heavier, plowable totals farther inland.

-In parts of the interior Northeast, the Weather Service warns that the combination of heavy snow, falling at the rate of at least an inch per hour, and strong winds, will “create difficult to hazardous travel conditions” on Saturday.
-Scranton, Pa., Albany, Syracuse, N.Y., and Burlington, Vt. are among areas that could be hardest hit with up to 10 inches of snow.
+For parts of the interior Northeast, the Weather Service warns that the combination of strong winds and heavy snow, falling at the rate of at least an inch per hour, will “create difficult to hazardous travel conditions” Saturday.
+Scranton, Pa., Albany and Syracuse, N.Y., and Burlington, Vt., are among areas that could be hardest-hit, with up to 10 inches of snow.

 Please see our latest Key Messages for the system that will impact a large portion of the Eastern U.S. starting late tonight. pic.twitter.com/wszOPJLhRN— NWS Weather Prediction Center (@NWSWPC) March 11, 2022

-As the storm gets going, parts of the Deep South might even see a hint of snowfall — including northern Mississippi, Alabama and Louisiana.
+As the storm gets going, hints of snowfall might appear in parts of the Deep South — including northern Mississippi, Alabama and Louisiana.

-Nearly 14 million people are under winter storm warnings from northeast Mississippi to northern Maine.
-An additional 45 million people are under winter weather advisories from New Mexico to parts of the Northeast.
+Nearly 14 million people are under winter storm warnings in an area stretching from northeastern Mississippi to northern Maine.
+In addition, 45 million people are under winter weather advisories between New Mexico and parts of the Northeast.

 The storm will become a “bomb cyclone” over the weekend as its minimum central air pressure plummets.
 Already, a fledgling surface low is materializing over Mississippi and Louisiana.
 It will ride northeastward near the East Coast while being energized by an approaching disturbance at high altitudes.

 A storm must exhibit a 24 millibar air pressure drop or more in 24 hours to be classified as a bomb.
-This low could fall by 68 millibars in 48 hours, with the storm evacuating more than 6 percent of the atmosphere’s mass from its middle.
-By then it will be in Canada.
-That disparity in how much air there is outside the storm versus inside the storm is what spurs the strong inward winds; it is the atmosphere’s way of trying to achieve balance (just like how water behind a dam would flow downhill to an even level if the dam was removed).
+For this storm, the pressure could fall by 68 millibars in 48 hours, with the storm evacuating more than 6 percent of the atmosphere’s mass from its middle.
+By then, it would be in Canada.
+That pressure disparity indicates how much air there is outside the storm vs. inside the storm, and it is what spurs the strong inward winds; it is the atmosphere’s way of trying to achieve balance (just as how water behind a dam flows downhill to a new, even level if the dam is removed).

 Snow from the Mid-South to the Ohio Valley

-Light snow was falling in southern New Mexico and along the Interstate 44 corridor in northeast Oklahoma and southwest Missouri early Friday.
+Light snow was falling in southern New Mexico and along the Interstate 44 corridor in northeastern Oklahoma and southwestern Missouri early Friday.
 Snow will expand northeast along the front, stretching from Lake Erie to the Ozarks of Arkansas by Friday night.
-An influx of moisture will thicken the snow band in the South overnight, with flakes set to fly in northern Louisiana, northern Mississippi and northwest Alabama.
-Tennessee will see a 3 to 6 hour burst of moderate snow saunter across the state with 1 to 3 inches forecast in Nashville.
+An influx of moisture will thicken the snow band in the South overnight, with flakes set to fly in northern Louisiana, northern Mississippi and northwestern Alabama.
+Tennessee will see a three-to-six-hour burst of moderate snow saunter across the state, with 1 to 3 inches forecast in Nashville.

-Then, after delivering an icy kiss to northwest Georgia, the snow will work up the Appalachians.
-In its wake, a broad slushy inch or two, mainly accumulating on grassy surfaces, is probable for places like Little Rock, Tupelo and Starkville, Miss., Athens, Al., and areas north of Huntsville, Memphis and Lexington, Ky.
+Then, after delivering an icy kiss to northwestern Georgia, the snow will work up the Appalachians.
+In its wake, a broad slushy inch or two, mainly accumulating on grassy surfaces, is probable for places like Little Rock, and Tupelo and Starkville, Miss., Athens, Ala., and areas north of Huntsville, Memphis and Lexington, Ky.

-Up to a few inches of snow could also fall in eastern Ohio
+Up to a few inches of snow also could fall in eastern Ohio

 Most of the snow will have cleared to the northeast in the wee hours of Saturday morning.